mrdipeshashah/Strategic-Maturity-Model/README.md

 ## The "Moat" Logic
 The **Combined Strategic Moat** proves that growth is multiplicative.
 When you improve both Retention and AOV, you gain a "compounding bonus" because your newly retained customers are also spending at the higher AOV.

+The **Combined Strategic Moat** proves that growth is multiplicative.
+By fixing the bridge between Order 1 and Order 2, we turn a "Day 0" loss into a "Year 1" profit engine.

 **The Formula:**

 Total Lift = (New AOV × Margin × New Bridge Rate) — (Old AOV × Margin × Old Bridge Rate)